 Sunday Cloudy.
 Medium (60%) chance of showers, becoming less likely this evening.
 The chance of a thunderstorm.
 Winds E 15 to 25 km/h.
 Daytime maximum temperatures 31 to 36.

-Friday Medium (40%) chance of showers in the early morning.
-The chance of a thunderstorm in the early morning.
-Sunny day.
-Winds N/NW 15 to 20 km/h turning W 20 to 30 km/h early in the morning then becoming light in the evening.
+Monday Partly cloudy.
+Medium (40%) chance of showers in the north, most likely in the early morning.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm in the north in the morning and afternoon.
+Winds E 15 to 20 km/h becoming light before dawn then becoming E 15 to 20 km/h in the middle of the day.

-Saturday Sunny.
-Light winds becoming W/SW 15 to 20 km/h during the morning then becoming light during the afternoon.
+Tuesday Mostly sunny.
+Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.